zabereznikova/docs.de-de/docs/machine-learning/how-to-guides/load-data-from-multiple-files-ml-net.md

 var mlContext = new MLContext();

-// Create the reader: define the data columns and where to find them in the text file. var reader = mlContext.Data.TextReader(new TextLoader.Arguments {
+// Create the reader: define the data columns and where to find them in the text file. var reader = mlContext.Data.CreateTextReader(
+    columns: new TextLoader.Column[]
-    Column = new[] {
+    {
-        // A boolean column depicting the 'label'. new TextLoader.Column("IsOver50k", DataKind.BL, 0),
+        // A boolean column depicting the 'target label'. new TextLoader.Column("IsOver50k",DataKind.BL,0),
         // Three text columns.
-        new TextLoader.Column("Workclass", DataKind.TX, 1),
+        new TextLoader.Column("WorkClass",DataKind.TX,1),
-        new TextLoader.Column("Education", DataKind.TX, 2),
+        new TextLoader.Column("Education",DataKind.TX,2),
-        new TextLoader.Column("MaritalStatus", DataKind.TX, 3)
+        new TextLoader.Column("MaritalStatus",DataKind.TX,3)
     },
-    // First line of the file is a header, not a data row.
-    HasHeader = true
+    hasHeader: true
-});
+);

-var data = reader.Read(exampleFile1, exampleFile2);
+// Now read the files (remember though, readers are lazy, so the actual reading will happen when the data is accessed). var data = reader.Read(exampleFile1, exampleFile2);
 ```